-Analog filters (along with analog audio) are considered to be “continuous-time” while digital filter (along with digital audio are considered to be “discrete-time (sampled)”.
+Analog filters (along with analog audio) are considered to be “continuous-time,” while digital filters (along with digital audio are considered to be “discrete-time (sampled)”.

 Analog filters are generally simple in design though they increase in complexity as their designs approach the performance of an “ideal filter”.
-Many digital filters (including EQ plugins) emulate these analog filter.
+Many digital filters (including EQ plugins) emulate these analog filters.

 Because analog designs are easier to explain and work with (I’m not a computer engineer), I’ll stick to explaining the following filter types with basic analog schematics rather trying to fool myself and you about how digital chips work.

 Digital filters are often more precise and much more flexible in design due to the expansive nature of digital signal processing (DSP).
-The exactness of their design makes them much more accurate to their given parameters whereas analog filters are somewhat limited by the accuracy of their components and the signal path at large.
+The exactness of their design makes them much more accurate to their given parameters.
+In contrast, analog filters are somewhat limited by the accuracy of their components and the signal path at large.